ow2-proactive/maas-rest-client/README.md

 ...

-// Boot the machine with a specific comment maasClient.powerOnMachine(xyz, "Automatic power on by Java REST Client");
+// Boot the machine with a specific comment maasClient.powerOnMachine("xyz", "Automatic power on by Java REST Client");
 ```

 #### Create a new machine